 One is super famous, and the other isn’t but maybe should be!

 There’s a whole loop to drive around or you can drive just one side of the rim if you’re low on time.
-Do note if you come in winter the rim road may be closed, so just double check what’s open.
+Do note if you come in winter the rim road may be closed, so just double-check what’s open.

 If it is closed, you will likely still be able to visit but only to one viewpoint and not the whole loop.

-West Coast Road Trip Through California—6 Days
+Seattle to San Francisco Road Trip Through California—6 Days

-In short, California is overwhelming.
+In short, California is stunning yet overwhelming.

 The first national park we stumbled upon and drove through was Lava Beds National Park.